 In addition to worrying about being able to recognize anaphylaxis, perhaps the even larger concern for parents, teachers, grandparents, and anyone looking after a child with life-threatening food allergies is the timing factor.
 Dr. Wood recognized that all of us in the audience wanted him to do the impossible: Tell us exactly when to give the epinephrine.

-Dr. Wood strongly emphasized the significance of administering epinephrine promptly.
 In particular, he highlighted the significance of a 30-minute time frame, saying that 99 percent of anaphylaxis cases have occurred within 30 minutes of eating the food.

 Don’t be scared to give the epinephrine.